 The Issues Report was issued in October 2016 and the GNSO set the first-phase PDP in motion as the Next Generation gTLD Registration Directory Services to Replace WHOIS PDP.
 The Working Group is now in operation; began January 2016.
 The charter for the PDP WG can be found here:

 https://gnso.icann.org/sites/default/files/filefield_48165/whois-ng-gtld-rds-charter-07oct15-en.pdf .
-After fifteen (15) months of contentious deliberations on the Phase 1 portion of its raodmapped work plan, the PDP Working Group foundered and was shuttered in March 2018.
-It has not released an official report to date but working documents are available for examination here
+After fifteen (15) months of contentious deliberations on the Phase 1 portion of its raodmapped work plan, in April 2018, Next Generation RDS PDP WG meetings were

+suspended until further notice while awaiting guidance regarding how this

+PDP will be affected by GDPR compliance efforts.
+Formal action to suspend

+or terminate this PDP, in accordance with Policy Development Process

+procedures, is likely to occur after initiation of the Expedited

+PDP.
+The working documents are available for examination here

 Notwithstanding, there are ongoing developments pertaining adoption of a single WHOIS policy.
 In light of European Union’s General Data Protection Regulations (GDPR) that came into force this May 2018 and the projected impact on domain name registration data collection, access and publication, the ICANN Board has provided a temporary specification in May 2018 that seeks “to allow ICANN and gTLD registry operators and registrars to continue to comply with existing ICANN contractual requirements and community-developed policies in light of the GDPR. “ With this specification, the ICANN Board is maintaining it will conform to the GDPR requirements even as it seeks to maintain “the existing WHOIS system to the greatest extent possible,” In fact to that end, some elements of the Temporary Specification are now in contention by a contracted party and the subject of a lawsuit in a EU state.